 In 2014, her batters knocked in runs 60 percent of the time when recording a hit, the highest RBI-to-Hit ratio in program history.
 Vesely coached senior Haley Outon and sophomore Katie St. Pierre to NFCA All-Region Honors.
 Outon went on to earn a NFCA All-American honor and broke several home run records for the Cougars.

 Recruited by Vesely, St. Pierre had the top season batting averages of the team for the 2013 and 2014 seasons.

-Holly Anderson combined with Outon to give Houston a powerful 1-2 punch in the line up as she paced C-USA in batting average (.374) and doubles (15) while ranking second behind Outon in home runs and RBI.
-Both student-athletes earned NFCA All-Region honors for the second straight year while freshman centerfielder Katie St. Pierre joined them on the award platform.
+Holly Anderson combined with Outon to give Houston a powerful 1-2 punch in the lineup as she paced the C-USA in batting average (.374) and doubles (15), while ranking second behind Outon in home runs and RBI.
+Both student-athletes earned NFCA All-Region honors for the second straight year, while freshman center fielder Katie St. Pierre joined them on the award platform.
 All three earned First Team honors from C-USA as Houston led in 12 offensive categories.

 Following her playing days, Vesely got her start in coaching.
 She returned to Oklahoma to coach the Oklahoma Twisters, an under-14 traveling softball team.
 After three years of working with younger players, Vesely coached the Blanchard High School squad to a 24-3 record in 2010.

 Vesely is married to the former Jazz Jackson.
 The couple resides in Houston.

 "I am very excited and proud of Kristin Vesely.
 Having coached her at Oklahoma and knowing what type of fierce competitor she is, I know she is the right fit for the University of Houston.
 She is gritty, an extremely hard worker and she knows the game.
 Her passion for the sport and her intensity will show through recruiting and preparation while her commitment to the game will benefit student-athlete development on and off the field."